SEO 2 Best Practices: Finding Images/Choosing Free Photos

 Many sites sell stock photography and some of it is affordable.

-I would not buy it for a blog post but when you illustrate a business website you’d rather want a photo not everybody else uses, maybe just a few sites.
+When you illustrate a business website you’d rather want a photo not everybody else uses, maybe just a few sites.

-Or at least check out the Unsplash homepage and look what new photos have just been published.
+Also check out the Unsplash homepage and look what new photos have just been published.
 Sometimes they match your topic!

 OK, now that you have used real people and images not everybody else used you have to look out who you use to illustrate what.